 Drivers from the UK will need extra documentation when driving in the EU.
 Caravan Guard motorhome and campervan insurance policyholders are advised to review the flow chart below in the first instance.

 If you’re a UK motorist, with a UK registered vehicle, you’ll continue to hold the same motorhome insurance cover as you do now.

 Our motorhome insurance policy provides the legal minimum insurance cover required by law for travel to countries who are members of the European Union or European Economic Area (EEA).
 A full list of these countries can be found on the Government’s website.
-Many customers choose to extend this cover from the minimum required third party liability cover, to include comprehensive cover for damage to their motorhome and equipment.
+Many customers choose to extend this cover from the minimum required third party liability cover, to include comprehensive cover for damage to their motorhome and equipment whilst abroad.
 Your motorhome insurance policy schedule will tell you which cover you have in force.

 International Driving Permit (IDP)

 An IDP is a multi-language translation of your driving licence and currently costs £5.50.
 This can be bought from a Post Office (usually the same day), where you will need your current driving licence and a passport photo.

 In general, you will not need an IDP when driving in most EU countries for up to 90 days, but you must carry your driving licence photo card with you.
 There are some exceptions where an IDP might be needed:

 - If you only have a paper licence (no photo card)